dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Execution

 A Java223 script does not need any dependency to be compiled and executed.
-It can just be a plain, simple java class like this one:
+It can just be a plain, simple Java class like this one:

 ```java
 public class SimpleClass {